Anglican/Episcopal Beliefs and Services

 Next, a sermon interpreting the appointed readings for the day is preached.
 At Christ Church on the first Sunday of each month, the children of the congregation are invited for a conversation with the preacher instead of a traditional sermon.
 Their questions teach us all!
 The congregation then recites the Nicene Creed, a document which was written in the 4th Century and remains today the Church’s articulation of faith.

 Following the Nicene Creed, the congregation prays together – for the Church, the world, and for those in need.
 We pray for the sick, thank God for all the good things in our lives, and finally, we pray for the dead.
-The presider (e.g. priest, bishop, lay minister) concludes with a prayer that gathers the petitions into a communal offering of intercession.
+The presider (e.g. priest or bishop) concludes with a prayer that gathers the petitions into a communal offering of intercession.

 In most seasons of the Church year (except for the fifty days of Easter), the congregation formally confesses their sins before God and one another.
 In the Episcopal Church you can do the sacrament of Reconciliation (sometimes called “Confession”) one-on-one with a priest, but it is never mandatory.
 The forgiveness we find together on Sunday mornings is sufficient.
 The Confession is a corporate statement of what we have done and what we have left undone, followed by a pronouncement of absolution by the presider.
 In pronouncing absolution, the presider assures the congregation that God is always ready to forgive our sins.
 The members of the congregation then greet one another in God’s name with a sign of “peace,” by either shaking hands or giving hugs as they so feel moved.
 Feel free to leave your seat!